UWCNuclear/DetectorEfficiency/README.md

 # How to Fit Peaks with GRSISort
 *Installation instructions for Ubuntu and GRSISort at* https://github.com/UWCNuclear/UbuntuSetUp

-Open the file with “ grsisort -l Eu152_ARRAYNAME.root ”
+Open the file with " grsisort -l Eu152_ARRAYNAME.root "

-See the list of histograms in the file with “.ls”
+See the list of histograms in the file with ".ls"

-Draw histogram with “ gammaSingles->Draw() ”
+Draw histogram with " gammaSingles->Draw() "

-Display peak energies by pressing “s”
+Display rough peak energies by pressing "s"

-Click and drag on x-axis to zoom in, zoom out by pressing “o”, right click on x-axis and click “Unzoom” to zoom out
+Click and drag on x-axis to zoom in, zoom out by pressing "o", right click on x-axis and click “Unzoom” to zoom out

-Click and drag on y-axis to zoom in, zoom out by pressing “o”, right click on y-axis and click “Unzoom” to zoom out
+Click and drag on y-axis to zoom in, zoom out by pressing "o", right click on y-axis and click “Unzoom” to zoom out

 Click on the left and click on the right side of the peak to set the fitting boundaries

-Fit by pressing “f”
+Fit by pressing "f"

-Remove all markers by pressing “n”
+Remove all markers by pressing "n"

-.q to quit
+".q" to quit

 ***More analysis tools at*** https://github.com/GRIFFINCollaboration/GRSISort/wiki/Interactive-Analysis